ZERRzZ/zerhello/README.md

-# note-repository
+## note-repository

-- noting and learning
+noting and learning

-# my naming conventions
+## my naming conventions

-- the dir and filename are named aaa-bbb
+the dir or filename are named aaa-bbb

-- the function and variable are named aaaBbb
+the function or variable are named aaaBbb